YUSOSEN!

 26 December 1943:

-NICHIEI MARU departs Truk for Surabaya, Java in a convoy consisting of oiler KYOKUTO escorted by destroyers UZUKI and AMAGIRI.
+NICHIEI MARU departs Truk for Surabaya, Java in a convoy consisting of oiler KYOKUTO MARU escorted by destroyers UZUKI and AMAGIRI.

 29 December 1943: